Billy Watson (footballer, born 1890)

-William Watson (born Richard Watson, 11 September 1890 – 1 September 1955) was an English international association footballer who played as a wing half in The Football League either side of World War I.
+William Watson (born Richard Watson; 11 September 1890 – 1 September 1955) was an English international footballer who played as a wing half in The Football League either side of World War I.

 He made over 340 league appearances for Burnley, and was capped on three occasions by England.

-Outwith football he was an ironmonger and also worked in his father's trade of painter and decorator.
+Outside football he was an ironmonger and also worked in his father's trade of painter and decorator.
 In World War I he served with the Royal Army Service Corps and was later a local councillor for the Liberal Party in his hometown of Southport.